AshiniR/hate-speech-and-offensive-message-classifier/README.md

 ## 🎯 Overview

-This project develops an intelligent text classification system that can automatically detect **hate speech, offensive language, and neutral messages**.
+This project develops an intelligent text classification system that can automatically detect **hate speech, offensive language, and netural messages**.
 The model is optimized for high precision and recall to ensure that harmful content is correctly identified while minimizing false alarms.

 ### 🔑 Key Features